UWPCE-PythonCert/ProgrammingInPython/source/exercises/mailroom/mailroom_with_tests.rst

 Mailroom Code Structure
 -----------------------

-Your code should have 3 main features so far:
+Your code should have 2 main features so far:

 * Send a thank you (adds a new donor or updates existing donor info)
 * Create a report
-* Send letters (creates files)

 Send Thank You
 ...............

 Even though every mailroom implementation will be unique, most likely this function will require a significant refactor for most of you.

 You can break up the code into components that handle user interaction and data manipulation logic.
-Your unit tests should test the data manipulation logic code: generating the thank you text, adding or updating donors, and listing donors.
+Your unit tests should test the data manipulation logic code:

+* generating the thank you text

+* adding or updating donors

+* listing donors

 Create Report